 |You want to increase sales||increase student and teacher participation||

 One of the most important ways to increase participation in breakfast is to consider using an alternative service methods such as breakfast in the classroom, grab n' go, and breakfast after first period.
 These methods are discussed in the Program Expansion section of this toolkit.
-The tools provided in Involving Key Stakeholders will help you show key stakeholders the importance of breakfast and convince them to make necessary changes.
 This section will help you sell your program, no matter how you have it set up, once it is established.